re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

 splitting:

 <img src={useBaseUrl('img/react-rxjs-network-size.png')}
-alt="A screenshot of chrome's Network tab for react-state.
+alt="A screenshot of Chrome's Network tab for react-state.
 Shows the main waterfall chunk is a JS file of 58.6kB (193kB uncompressed), taking 3.31s to load" />

 We can see that it weighs less, and so it also takes less time to load: About 20kB (40kB uncompressed) less and 12% faster.
-Although we didn't move 40kB of minified code in a separate chunk, we reached this value because webpack performs tree-shaking.
-That means that things like the 2 calls to the API that are only done from the `IssuesDetailsPage` component or the RxJS operators that are only being used for the `IssuesDetailsPage` were also excluded from the main chunk.
+Although we didn't move 40kB of minified code into a separate chunk, we reached this value because webpack performs tree-shaking.
+This means that things like the 2 API calls that are only done from the `IssuesDetailsPage` component, or the RxJS operators that are only being used for the `IssuesDetailsPage`, were also excluded from the main chunk.